django-oscar/django-oscar/README.rst

 * `Official homepage`_
 * `Sandbox site`_ (an hourly build of the unstable master branch - it's experimental but feel free to explore and get a feel for the base Oscar install.
-Dashboard access coming soon!)
+Polished demo site coming soon)
 * `Documentation`_ on the excellent `readthedocs.org`_
 * `Google Group`_ - the mailing list is django-oscar@googlegroups.com
 * `Continuous integration homepage`_ on `travis-ci.org`_